sUAS Research @NPS - Research

 - Complete AND pass a baseline UAS Medical Certification Exam

-Following these four steps results in an Air Vehicle Operator designation letter issued, which permits scheduling a test site.
+Following these four steps results in ARC issuing an Air Vehicle Operator (AVO) designation letter, which permits scheduling a test site.
 (Note, scheduling a test site typically requires a 90-day lead-time unless you are joining other researchers with their tests scheduled already.)

 The aforementioned procedure is explained on this website in more detail.